Anmakida/StartToExercise/README.md

-# StartToExcercise
+# Start To Exercise
-Mobile Application to track your excercises.
+Mobile Application to track your exercises.